Itsaadarsh/create-apolloserver-app/README.md

 Runs the server in development mode.<br>
 Open [http://localhost:4000/graphql](http://localhost:4000/graphql) to view it in the browser.

-The page will automatically reload if you make changes to the code.<br>
-You will see the build errors and lint warnings in the console.

 ## Contributing

-I would love to have your helping hand on `create-apolloserver-app`!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on what we're looking for and how to get started.
+I would love to have your helping hand on `create-apolloserver-app` !
+Visit [CONTRIBUTE.md](CONTRIBUTE.md) for more information on how to get started with this project.

 ## License